-Target's stock price has plummeted due to a boycott over the store's transgender restroom policy.
+A dip in Target's stock price occurred around the same time as a boycott against the store's transgender bathroom policy.

 In late April 2016, a series of sensational articles were published by conservative outlets such as Breitbart, Freedom Outpost, and MRCTV, all reporting that Target’s stock was “imploding” due to a boycott over the store’s policy to allow transgender individuals to use the restroom that corresponded with their gender identity: